DutchGhost/Pinboard/README.md

 # pinpoint

-This crate provides the 'IntoPin` trait. `IntoPin` is powerfull for creating coerced, pinned references.
+This crate provides the `IntoPin` trait. `IntoPin` is powerfull for creating coerced, pinned references.

 ### Example